 Turn usage & diagnostics on or off

-When you set up your device, you choose whether to send usage and diagnostics information to Google.
+When you set up your device, you choose whether to send usage and diagnostics info to Google.
 You can change this setting at any time:

 - Open your device's Settings app.

-- Tap Usage & diagnostics.
+- Tap Google More Usage & diagnostics.

 If you turn off usage and diagnostics, your device can still get essential services, like a new version of Android.
-Turning off usage and diagnostics won't affect information that apps might collect.
+Turning off usage and diagnostics won't affect info that apps might collect.

 What information is shared with Google

 How Google uses this information

-- Crashing or freezing on devices: Google can use information about when apps crash and freeze on your device to help make the Android operating system more reliable.
+- Crashing or freezing on devices: Google can use info about when apps crash and freeze on your device to help make the Android operating system more reliable.